Asheq/public-notes/vim/operations.md

 		- )
         - gj
         - gk
-		- { with exception when ???
-		- } with exception when starting on first non-blank of line and ???

-- Each charwise MOTION is either inclusive or exclusive.
-An OPERATION using an exclusive MOTION does not include the last character (towards the end of the buffer) that was moved over.
-There are two general exceptions: http://vimdoc.sourceforge.net/htmldoc/motion.html#exclusive
+- Each CHARWISE MOTION is either INCLUSIVE or EXCLUSIVE.
+An OPERATION using an EXCLUSIVE MOTION does not include the last character (towards the end of the buffer) that was moved over.
-	- Example inclusive MOTIONS
+	- Example INCLUSIVE MOTIONS
 		- e, E
-	- Example exclusive MOTIONS
+	- Example EXCLUSIVE MOTIONS
 		- w, W
 		- b, B
         - (
         - )
         - gj
         - gk
-        - { with exception when ???
-        - } with exception when ???

-- All linewise MOTIONS are inclusive.
-In other words, an OPERATION using a linewise MOTION includes the last line (towards the end of the buffer) that was moved over.
+- All LINEWISE MOTIONS are INCLUSIVE.
+In other words, an OPERATION using a LINEWISE MOTION includes the last line (towards the end of the buffer) that was moved over.

-# Operations with TEXT OBJECTS
+# OPERATIONS with TEXT OBJECTS
-- An OPERATION using a TEXT OBJECT either affects whole lines or characters based on whether the TEXT OBJECT that is used is linewise or charwise.
-When a TEXT OBJECT is used in Visual mode, you are changed to or left in either Visual linewise mode or Visual charwise mode depending on whether the TEXT OBJECT is linewise or charwise.
+- An OPERATION using a LINEWISE TEXT OBJECT affects all the characters on the start line and end line (and on all the lines between them), including the newlines.
+An OPERATION using a CHARWISE TEXT OBJECT affects just the start character and end character (and all the characters between them).
-	- Example linewise TEXT OBJECTS:
+	- Example LINEWISE TEXT OBJECTS:
 		- ip
 		- ap
-	- Example charwise TEXT OBJECTS:
+	- Example CHARWISE TEXT OBJECTS:
 		- iw
 		- aw
 		- is
 		- as

-- All TEXT OBJECTS are inclusive.
+- All TEXT OBJECTS are INCLUSIVE.
 An OPERATION using a TEXT OBJECT includes the last character or line (towards the end of the buffer) that was part of the TEXT OBJECT.

+- When a TEXT OBJECT is used in Visual mode, you are changed to or left in either Visual LINEWISE mode or Visual CHARWISE mode to match the TEXT OBJECT.

-# Force change behavior or OPERATION
+# Force change behavior of OPERATION
-You can force change the behavior of an OPERATION by entering v or V just after the operator
+You can force change the behavior of an OPERATION by entering v or V just after the OPERATOR
     - v
-        - if MOTION is linewise, make it charwise (exclusive)
+        - if MOTION is LINEWISE, make it CHARWISE (EXCLUSIVE)
-        - if MOTION is charwise, toggle inclusive/exclusive
+        - if MOTION is CHARWISE, toggle INCLUSIVE/EXCLUSIVE
-        - if TEXT OBJECT is charwise, make it charwise exclusive
+        - if TEXT OBJECT is LINEWISE, make it LINEWISE EXCLUSIVE
-        - if TEXT OBJECT is linewise, make it linewise exclusive
+        - if TEXT OBJECT is CHARWISE, make it CHARWISE EXCLUSIVE
     - V
-        - if MOTION is charwise, make it linewise
+        - if MOTION is CHARWISE, make it LINEWISE
-        - if TEXT OBJECT is charwise, make it linewise
+        - if TEXT OBJECT is CHARWISE, make it LINEWISE
     - CTRL-V
-        - if MOTION is charwise or linewise, make it blockwise (with the corners of the block defined by the cursor before and after)
+        - if MOTION is CHARWISE or LINEWISE, make it BLOCKWISE (with the corners of the block defined by the cursor positions before and after)

 *Examples*:
 - `dj` - Deletes two lines.